badsector998/badsector998/README.md

 - 🌱 I’m currently learning back-end development and embedded systems especially RTOS related
 - 👯 I’m looking to collaborate on projects written in Go or any embedded system projects
-- 🤔 I’m looking for help with looking for open source projects

 <div align="center">
 	<a href="https://imgflip.com/i/8qur1s"><img src="https://i.imgflip.com/8qur1s.jpg" title="made at imgflip.com"/></a><div><a href="https://imgflip.com/memegenerator"></a></div>